-Globally, about 16,000 children under the age of five die each day—most from preventable conditions associated with poverty.
-This staggering number means that more than 11 children die unnecessarily every single minute.
+Globally, over 7,500 children under the age of five die each day from preventable causes, mostly related to conditions associated with poverty.
+This staggering number means that more than 5 children die unnecessarily every single minute.

 While illnesses such as the common cold, pneumonia, and diarrhea are easy to treat in the developed world, for children in the world’s poorest families, these conditions often prove fatal.
 Other diseases, such as malaria and parasitic infections, disproportionately affect the global poor.
 Among victims of these diseases, children under the age of five have the highest mortality rates and the slowest recovery times.